ucb-bar/maveric-bringup/README.md

     - This is a problem for the external clock generator since it has 50 Ohm series output impedance.
 It will drive 0.6Vpp at the chip nominally, so it will have to drive 2.4Vpp at the source for the chip to see 1.2Vpp.
 - **PLL refclk**
   - Only comes from external clock generator with 50 Ohm driving impedance
-  - Since it drives a high-Z GPIO, no termination is required, and Vpp on the generator should be set to 1.2V
+  - Since it drives a high-Z IO cell, no termination is required, and Vpp on the generator should be set to 1.2V
-  - **???: what is the input impedance of the chip PLL refclk pin?**

 #### Power